Harry Traver

 Harry Guy Traver (November 25, 1877 – September 27, 1961) was an American engineer and early roller coaster designer.
-As the founder of the Traver Engineering Company, Traver was responsible for the production of gentle amusement rides like the Tumble Bug and Auto Ride.
+As the founder of the Traver Circle Swing Company and Traver Engineering Company, he was responsible for the production of gentle amusement rides like the Circle Swing, Tumble Bug, and Auto Ride.
 His roller coasters became legendary for their unique twisted layouts and thrilling, swooped turns.
 At a time when most coasters were built from wood, Traver was the first coaster builder to utilize steel for the primary structural material.
 He also built the first motorized fire engine in New York City.

 Biography

 Traver was born in Gardner, Illinois on November 25, 1877, and graduated from Davenport High School in Davenport, Nebraska in 1894.
 After teaching for three years in the western part of the United States, he took a job with General Electric in 1898, working for the company at the Omaha Exhibition that year.
 Subsequently employed by the Harris Safety Co. in New York City as a superintendent, he began designing amusement rides in 1903.
 His first major success was the Airplane Swing, which remains a staple of amusement parks even today.

 In 1919, he founded the Traver Engineering Company in Beaver Falls, Pennsylvania, which created amusement rides, including the Tumble Bug, The Caterpillar, Laff in the Dark, Auto Ride, and the Circle-Swing, a ride similar in concept to the earlier Captive Flying Machines ride popularized in the United Kingdom by American-born inventor Sir Hiram Maxim.

 In 1945, he began designing a new torpedo and other weapons for the United States Navy, in collaboration with a research division at Columbia University, for the Navy's use during World War II.

 Post-war, he helped to design an improved rocket launcher for the U.S. Navy.

 He died at the New Rochelle Hospital in New Rochelle, New York at the age of 83 on September 26, 1961.
 His funeral was held at the Davis Funeral Home in New Rochelle on September 28.